eclipse-openj9/openj9-docs/docs/xtgc.md

         -Xtgc:backtrace

-: Before a garbage collection, a single line is printed containing the name of the master thread for garbage collection, as well as the value of the `osThread` slot in the `J9VMThread` structure.
+: Before a garbage collection, a single line is printed containing the name of the main thread for garbage collection, as well as the value of the `osThread` slot in the `J9VMThread` structure.

 ### `compaction`